 Pan-Seared Steelhead Trout with Lemon Thyme Butter Sauce

-Topped with silky smooth, tangy lemon thyme butter, this dinner in minutes is simply irresistible!
+Topped with silky smooth, tangy lemon thyme butter, these beautiful steelhead trout filets with addicting crisp skin are simply irresistible!

 To cook trout, pat dry fillets thoroughly with paper towel.
 Salt and pepper on all sides.